The Spirit of Dr. King Inspires Community and Acts of Service at D-E

 “Don’t ask what the world needs.
 Ask what makes you come alive and go do that, because what the world needs is more people who have come alive”

-As an act of service, ACE students wrote letters of gratitude throughout the week to U.S. service men and women, veterans, first responders in Los Angeles in light of the ongoing fires, and caretakers as part of Operation Gratitude, a nonprofit based in California.
+As an act of service, ACE students wrote letters of gratitude throughout the week to U.S. service men and women, veterans, first responders in Los Angeles in light of the recent fires, and caretakers as part of Operation Gratitude, a nonprofit based in California.

 In addition, the Lower, Middle, and Upper Schools, respectively, held assemblies dedicated to honoring MLK.
 The Lower School kicked off their assembly in the LS gym on Wednesday, Jan.
 22, by sharing what they learned from the book Say Something! by Peter H. Reynolds, which teachers read with their classes in preparation for the event.